Code-Institute-Submissions/overlay-test/README.md

 ***
 The website will consist of two pages:

-The homepage which will consist of the test, some information on visual stess, results and results advise.
+The homepage which will consist of the test, some information on visual stress, results and results advise.
-The resources page will include links to places to buy overlay and get additional advise and support.
-The resources page with be fairly small to start with but with space and scope to be able to add more features like "Find your local specalist".
+The resources page will include links to places to buy overlay and get additional advice and support.
+The resources page with be fairly small to start with but with space and scope to be able to add more features like "Find your local specialist".

 ## Designs